The Definitive Guide to Shopify Image Sizes in 2022

 Pro Tip: Don’t have a logo?
 Use Hatchful - Shopify’s free logo builder to create a simple logo for your store today.

-How to Optimize Your Shopify Image Format
+Image Optimization: How to Perfect Your Shopify Image Formatting

 Ok with a handle on the best image sizes for your Shopify store, the next thing to consider is what kind of image formats you’re going to use.